anniede/Text_house_tour/readme.txt

 This is a text tour of a small home.
 I made this as a way to practice with Python's if / while statements.
 I hope you enjoy this tour.
 If you see an issue with this little program or have a tip to help me learn Python, please feel free to contact me at the email below.

+This is my first every python program, so try to be nice!

 Anita Keller
 anniede at gmail.com
 https://www.linkedin.com/in/anitakeller/